mattdotts/Investigation-Docs/OfferUp.md

 Suspect is a seller

-*Any and all account records associated with the creation and use of the Letgo user utilizing the profile name "JOHN DOE" and responsible for posting the classified ad "EXACT TITLE OF AD" in the \(CLASSIFIED SUBSECTION\) on \(DATE\) marked with the geographic location \(TOWN & STATE\).
+*Any and all account records associated with the creation and use of the OfferUp user utilizing the profile name "JOHN DOE" and responsible for posting the classified ad "EXACT TITLE OF AD" in the \(CLASSIFIED SUBSECTION\) on \(DATE\) marked with the geographic location \(TOWN & STATE\).
 This information should include, but not be limited to names, addresses, phone numbers, email addresses, usernames of linked Facebook accounts, date of account creation, Internet Protocol addresses \(IP address\) of account creation, logged device identification numbers, logged geolocations or GPS coordinates, and user submitted data of posted classified advertisements.
 Additional information requested is all IP addresses of account log-in between \(DATE to DATE\) and any direct messages sent or received during that time period.*

 Suspect is a buyer

-*Any and all account records associated with the creation and use of the Letgo user utilizing the profile name "JOHN DOE" who transacted with \(VICTIM NAME, EMAIL ADDRESS\) over the classified ad "EXACT TITLE OF AD" in the \(CLASSIFIED SUBSECTION\) on \(DATE\) marked with a geographic location of \(TOWN & STATE\).
+*Any and all account records associated with the creation and use of the OfferUp user utilizing the profile name "JOHN DOE" who transacted with \(VICTIM NAME, EMAIL ADDRESS\) over the classified ad "EXACT TITLE OF AD" in the \(CLASSIFIED SUBSECTION\) on \(DATE\) marked with a geographic location of \(TOWN & STATE\).
 This information should include, but not be limited to, names, addresses, phone numbers, email addresses, username of linked Facebook accounts, date of account creation, Internet Protocol address \(IP address\) of account creation, logged device identification numbers, and logged geolocations or GPS coordinates.
 Additional information requested is all IP addresses of account log-ins between \(DATE to DATE\) and any direct messages sent or received or sent during that time period.*

 Necessary affidavit language:

-*Your affiant, through training, experience, and from speaking to other more experienced investigators, is aware that Letgo can and will collect user information at the instance of account creation and through account usage.
-Letgo provides notice of this information collection in their published Terms of Use and Privacy Policy.
-The information collected by Letgo can include names, addresses, email addresses, mobile phone numbers, Internet Protocol addresses, and device identifiers such as MAC addreses, Android ID numbers, IMEI, MEID, and ESN numbers.*
+*Your affiant, through training, experience, and from speaking to other more experienced investigators, is aware that OfferUp can and will collect user information at the instance of account creation and through account usage.
+OfferUp provides notice of this information collection in their published Terms of Use and Privacy Policy.
+The information collected by OfferUp can include names, addresses, email addresses, mobile phone numbers, Internet Protocol addresses, and device identifiers such as MAC addreses, Android ID numbers, IMEI, MEID, and ESN numbers.*

 **SERVICE OF COURT ORDERS**